jenni-niels/CREU/_posts/2018-3-18-Further-Investigation-of-Version-Compatibility-Bug.md

-## RENAME – Further Investigation of Version Control Bug and Decision to work
-on Proof Of Concept with other code

 Much of my time was spent reading through the MATLAB documentation for the function call in particular, that was causing the bug I was having.
 There was some ambiguity as to which library the function was being invoked from as I